 IRS Regulations for Non-profits to Issue Receipts

 When a single donation is worth more than $250, the IRS demands that the donor must receive a written document from the nonprofit organization for claiming a tax deduction.

 When a donor donates worth more than $75, and in return, he/she receives goods or services in exchange.
 The donor should receive a non-profit receipt with a written disclosure of the amount that exceeds the fair market amount of the goods or services given in return.
 This helps the donor to know his/her total tax deduction for the charity contribution.

-When a donor requests for a donation receipt.
+When a donor requests a donation receipt.
 This could be due to his/her company’s reasons or rules.
 For instance, some donors have the rule that every donation must have a donation receipt.
 This enhances transparency on donations and record keeping.

 Exemptions About Non-profit Receipts

 Insubstantial goods and services: Sometimes the nonprofit organization offers goods and services to the donor in exchange for the donation, but their description is not included in the donation (nonprofit) receipt.
 These tokens are referred to as insubstantial.
-For instance, tokens like mugs and calendars bearing the nonprofit organization logo are considered low-cost gifts or items which on the fair market does not exceed 2 % of the payment.
+For instance, tokens like mugs and calendars bearing the nonprofit organization logo are considered low-cost gifts or items which on the fair market do not exceed 2 % of the payment.

-Membership: The IRS demands that when a donor donates exchange to membership on annual events, the organization should not provide a donation (non-profit) receipts.
+Membership: The IRS demands that when a donor donates exchange to membership on annual events, the organization should not provide donation (non-profit) receipts.
 The IRS considers this as free admission to membership on the events.

 Format of a Non-Profit Receipt

 The word donation (non-profit) receipt: This word must be included at the top of this document.
 This shows that it is a donation receipt.